Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 Water ClarityRecommended Colors

-ClearNatural greens, greens pumpkin blends
+ClearNatural greens, green pumpkin blends

 StainedBrown, watermelon red, purple black